davidz299/davidz299/README.md

 My experience:

-💳 Recently, interned at Amazon as a Software Development Engineer Intern.
+💳 Recently, I interned at Amazon as a Software Development Engineer Intern.
 Developed the Amazon Payments website available to global payment providers.

 📊🤖 Previously, Software Engineer Intern at NCR.
 Engineered performance analytics tools and data generation software for advanced AI-chatbots.